 “Non-lawyers” working at firm were often viewed as less important than the lawyers (we think this is terribly dumb and hate the term “non-lawyer” to refer to people and we only use it here to show you how lawyers have created a distinction that demeans the important work that many people do).
 If you were a client of the firm, you’re expected to interact with the firm on the lawyer’s terms—the lawyer decides when and where to meet, when and how to communicate about the case status, how to manage the case, and what the client will spend.

 It turns out that the lawyer-centric professional firm model was never really a strong business model.
 It didn’t incentivize lawyers to use best business practices.
-For instance, because most firms still price their work on an hourly basis, the owner is often the most profitable lawyer and is only incentivized to bill.
+For instance, because most small law firms still price their work on an hourly basis, the owner is often the most profitable lawyer and is only incentivized to bill.
 Time spent working on business strategy, systems, technology, accounting, management, creative problem solving, and hiring, managing and mentoring employees is viewed as lost revenue.
 The list of problems goes on and on.